microsoft/CCF/doc/governance/accept_recovery.rst

 Accepting Recovery
 ------------------

+.. note:: The `ccf_cose_sign1` script is distributed in the `ccf` Python package, available on PyPI.
+It can be installed with `pip install ccf`.

 Once the public recovered network has been established by operators, members are allowed to vote to confirm that the configuration of the new network is suitable to complete the recovery procedure.

 A member proposes to recover the network and other members can vote on the proposal: